-There’s no doubt about it: yellow bedroom ideas are bound to bring cheerfulness to your sleeping quarters.
+Yellow bedroom ideas are sure to bring cheerfulness and joy to your sleeping quarters.
 Gorgeously bright and brimming with optimism, it is found in Mother Nature's most rewarding creations.
-From earth-saving bees, to springtime daffodils, a yellow bedroom is bound to put a smile on your face.
+From earth-saving bees to springtime daffodils, a yellow bedroom is set to put a smile on your face.

 'Yellow is bright and cheerful and will uplift any room in your home when added into accent pieces, soft furnishings and accessories.'